Peugeot VLV

 The Peugeot VLV was an electric microcar made by Peugeot in 1942.
 VLV stood for Voiture Légère de Ville ("Light City Car").
 The car's announcement, on 1 May 1941, triggered some surprise, since Peugeot was the only one of France's large automakers to show interest in electric propulsion at this time.

-It was powered by four 12V batteries placed under the hood (bonnet) giving it a claimed top speed of 36 km/h and a range of 50 mi.
+It was powered by four 12V batteries placed under the hood (bonnet) and a 2.5 kW Safi motor, giving it a claimed top speed of 36 km/h and a range of 50 mi.
+Charging was completed via a supplied charger that could plug into a standard socket.

 The car had two wheels at the front and two at the back.
-The rear track, however, was very narrow, thus dispensing with the need for a differential for the driving wheels.
+The rear track, however, was very narrow, thus dispensing with the need for a differential for the driving wheels and it utilized only one brake drum for both wheels.

 The VLV was built during the war as a way to side-step fuel restrictions imposed on non-military users by the occupying German forces.
-Yet, it was banned after only 377 examples were built.
+Yet, it was banned after only 377 examples were built between 1941-1943 and the conventional pre-war Peugeot 202 began production again in 1946.